rizal-rovins/Hackathon_Rajasthan/README.md

 Login with Facebook
-Places will be suggested to the user by fetching interests ,likes and profile using the Facebook Graph API.
+Places will be suggested to the user by fetching interests, likes and profile using the Facebook Graph API.

  <img src="/img/Screenshot_FourPointZero_20180321-002645.png" width="300"/>
  <img src="/img/Screenshot_FourPointZero_20180321-002623.png" width="300"/>